Authored by the expert who managed and guided the team behind the Cameroon Property Pack

 How much are property prices expected to increase in Cameroon in 2026?

-As of early 2026, property prices in Cameroon are expected to increase by approximately 4% to 9% in nominal terms over the year, with a middle-case scenario of around 6% growth.
+As of 2026, residential property prices in Cameroon are expected to increase by about 6% for the full year.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Cameroon.